Incarnations of the Doctor

 - Clara's oddly understated Rousing Speech to him and the Tenth and Eleventh Doctor convinces him that he still has it in him to end the Time War by other means, in line with his Science Hero and pacifist convictions.

-- Dark Is Not Evil: The gruffest, least goofily clad incarnation of the Doctor, dressed in predominantly black, dark brown and dark green colours.
-On the inside, he's a compassionate, caring and at times downright sweet fellow, is absolutely sick of the Time War and all the suffering it has brought, and is quietly horrified at the thought that he might be forced to annihilate even his own people in order to end the war.
+- Dark Is Not Evil: The Doctor of War: One of the gruffest, least goofily clad incarnations of the Doctor, dressed in predominantly black, dark brown and dark green colours.
+But on the inside, he's a compassionate, caring and at times downright sweet fellow, is absolutely sick of the Time War and all the suffering it has brought, and is quietly horrified at the thought that he might be forced to annihilate even his own people in order to end the war.

 - Dark Messiah: The Doctor, having no particular allegiance to any side in the war (Time Lord or otherwise), aims solely to make the collateral killing stop — by any means necessary.
 In "Dalek" and "The End of Time", we learn this involved nuking Gallifrey and everyone in orbit.